compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step5.md

 To avoid this cycle, we need to add a new language feature to represent recursive functions, separately from lambdas.
 We'll call it `rec` (other texts may call it `letrec`).
-The idea is that we'll give our anonymous function a name, and add that name to the environment as well as the argument when evaluating the body.≈
+The idea is that we'll give our anonymous function a name, and add that name to the environment as well as the argument when evaluating the body.

 Syntactically, `rec` looks a lot like `lambda`, except it takes an extra name parameter `f`: `(rec f (x) (+ x 1))`.
 As with lambdas, we'll need a new value type for rec, which we'll denote as `rec f x. b`.